kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/spontaneous-speaking.md

 ## What is Nonverbal Communication?

-While we tend to focus on the words that we say as the most important part of speaking, they actually for less than 10% of the meaning that people attribute to our message.
+While we tend to focus on the words that we say as the most important part of speaking, they actually account for less than 10% of the meaning that people attribute to our message.
 Vocalics (the vocal nonverbal message) accounts for around 40% of the meaning, and body language and other nonvocal nonverbal cues account for over 50% of the meaning that is made.

 > 📺 Watch this video to learn more about nonverbal communication.